-- A Dincel Wall (wall must be designed for hydrostatic water pressure if ag-line is not used or assumed to be nonfunctional in time). - B Steel reinforcement to engineer's details. - C Starter bars, tied to footing by either casting in or postfixing (drill & epoxy) as per engineer's detail. - D Concrete footing slab and hob to engineer's details. - E Dincel Water Stop (DWS) used as cast-in shutter to form hob. - F Re-injectable hose system to provide waterproofing injection material. - G Min 100mm. - H Min 100mm hob.
-Timber can be used to form the hob and provide temporary wall restraint. - I Min 300mm and to project engineers specifications. - J Dish drain to project engineer's details. - K Drainage connected to working sump pit by others. - L Ag-line to project engineer's details.
-May be omitted if full height of wall is designed for hydrostatic pressure. - M -Adhere drainage cell to Dincel face as required by Project Engineer when Dincel wall is not designed for hydrostatic pressure.
-Ensure no damage or ruptures of Dincel panels occur during backfilling. - 0 Internal wall location. - N Free draining granular backfill to engineer's details. - NOTE: Self Compacting Concrete (SCC) and injection material MUST be used with the following detail. - NOTE: No accessories (such as guide P-G) to be used underneath Dincel wall. - NOTE: Waterproofing footing/slab by others.
+- A Dincel Wall (wall must be designed for hydrostatic water pressure if ag-line is not used or assumed to be nonfunctional in time). - B Steel reinforcement to engineer's details. - C Starter bars, tied to footing by either casting in or postfixing (drill & epoxy) as per engineer's detail. - D Concrete footing slab and hob to engineer's details. - E Dincel Water Stop (DWS) used as cast-in shutter to form hob. - F Re-injection hose system to provide waterproofing injection material. - G Min 100mm. - H Min 100mm hob.
+Timber can be used to form the hob and provide temporary wall restraint. - I Min 300mm. - J Dish drain to project engineer's details. - K Drainage system by others. - L Ag-line to project engineer's details. - M -Adhere drainage cell to Dincel face as required by Project Engineer when Dincel wall is not designed for hydrostatic pressure.
+Ensure no damage or ruptures of Dincel panels occur during backfilling. - N Free draining granular backfill to engineer's details. - NOTE: Self Compacting Concrete (SCC) and injection material MUST be used with the following detail. - NOTE: No accessories (such as guide track P-G) to be used underneath Dincel wall. - NOTE: Waterproofing footing/slab by others.